geneotech/Mechanical-keyboard-simulator/README.md

 # Mechanical-keyboard-simulator
+If you're anything like me, you are fond of the sound of your own keyboard, especially while doing some serious coding.
+The thing is, it is also in my habit to put on headphones and play loud tunes whenever I program, even more so if I'm doing some tedious refactoring.
+Then, quite obviously, I cannot at all hear my own keystrokes anymore.
+Why not have the best of both worlds?

-A configurable Windows daemon that plays a spatialized sound every time you press and release a keyboard button.
+Thus, I wrote a configurable Windows daemon that plays a spatialized sound every time you press and release a keyboard button.
-The code uses [Hypersomnia](https://github.com/TeamHypersomnia/Hypersomnia) codebase (```augs/``` and ```3rdparty/```) to play sounds and perform various file operations.
+The code uses [**Hypersomnia**](https://github.com/TeamHypersomnia/Hypersomnia) codebase (```augs/``` and ```3rdparty/```) to play sounds and perform various file operations.
-Thus, the reason I've chosen AGPL-3.0 for this project is because [Hypersomnia](https://github.com/TeamHypersomnia/Hypersomnia) itself uses AGPL-3.0.
+Thus, the reason I've chosen AGPL-3.0 for this project is because [**Hypersomnia**](https://github.com/TeamHypersomnia/Hypersomnia) itself uses AGPL-3.0.

 Advantages over the commonly found simulators:
 - Both keydown and keyup events, and optionally mouse clicks, are handled.